 Create a Virtual Machine with Hyper-V Manager

-- Click the search icon in start menu on windows 10 on the taskbar
+- Click the search icon in the start menu on Windows 10 on the taskbar

 - Select Hyper-V to enable on the Windows 10 machine.